What Is Food Noise — and How GLP-1 Medications Turn It Off

 - Metabolic baseline (insulin sensitivity, leptin status)

-- Dose and specific medication (tirzepatide adds GIP receptor activity on top of GLP-1, which may explain stronger appetite effects in some people)
+- Dose and specific medication, since tirzepatide adds GIP receptor activity on top of GLP-1, which may explain stronger appetite effects in some people

 Tracking the Change

-Apps like Regimen include daily check-in sliders for hunger, cravings, and nausea, subjective dimensions that sit alongside objective tracking.
-Users on GLP-1 medications often document the transition clearly in their check-in data: not just "I ate less" but "I stopped thinking about food constantly."
-That pattern is visible in longitudinal check-in data in a way that a calorie log alone would never reveal.
+Regimen includes daily check-in sliders for hunger, cravings, and nausea, subjective dimensions that sit alongside objective tracking.
+People on GLP-1 medications often document the transition clearly in their check-in data: not just "I ate less" but "I stopped thinking about food constantly."
+That pattern is visible in longitudinal check-in data in a way that a calorie log alone would never capture.

 This article is for informational purposes only and does not constitute medical advice.
 Discuss all treatment decisions with your healthcare provider.